zhiachong/victorzhou.com/content/posts/2019-05-03-how-to-write-a-great-resume.md

 - [Evernote](http://evernote.com/): For everything else
 - [CodePath](https://codepath.com/): A non-profit org that helps people prepare for a career in tech.
 Nathan and Tim are great people and I have learned a lot from them.
 The community is very helpful and everyone is willing to give a hand.
 - [Fine-point markers](http://amzn.to/2oTWeeS): Bring these to your interview.
 I highly recommend them!
-- Subscribe [here](http://eepurl.com/dnt9Sf) for a copy of a great sample résumé and more job search tips.

----

-**UPDATE 7/15/2018:**

-I’ve been overwhelmed by the love and support of everyone who reached out to say thanks for this article.
-Thank you and it means a lot to me as it motivates me to create more content and share my thoughts and journey as a software engineer.

-Many have requested personal coaching to help them with their career search — I have decided to launch my **[online mentoring course](https://zhiachong.com/courses/)** to help students **prepare and land jobs at top-tier tech companies, prepare a resume that will wow recruiters, soft skills during an interview and much more.**

-If you’re interested to join, [contact me TODAY](https://zhiachong.com/contact/).
-This will be a paid course and only 5 students per session.